South Korea Bucket List – the complete list of things worth doing

 Myeongdong offers so many cool things to do, and visiting a cat cafe is one of these things.

-Also, most cafes have specific rules when dealing with animals.
-You cannot pick them up, you must only pet them when they want to, feeding them is not allowed unless you purchase certain treats from the cafe, and you must take off your shoes and wash your hands before touching the cats.
-On top of that, the time spent there is limited (depends from place to place) and you must pay an entrance fee.
+You cannot pick them up; you must only pet them when they want to.
+Feeding them is not allowed unless you purchase sure treats from the cafe.
+You must also remove your shoes and wash your hands before touching the cats.

 Eat all the delicious traditional food